-If you thought we liked the Makita 10-inch cordless miter saw, the Makita XSL07 Cordless 12-inch Miter Saw provides even more capacity.
+If you liked the Makita 10-inch cordless miter saw, the Makita XSL07 Cordless 12-inch Miter Saw provides even more capacity.
 This flagship compound sliding miter saw helped us get a lot accomplished on several renovation projects.
 For all its capacity and size, the tool takes is remarkably portable and compares well against its competition.

 - Absolutely no blade wobble—perfectly consistent cuts

 - Cuts 5-1/4″ speed base upright at 45 degrees in either direction